By: Hunter Storm

 Michael Bacon walked away with $55M.
 Hunter Storm walked away with:

-- Her 32 years of global enterprise experience
+• Her 32 years of global enterprise leadership, AI, cybersecurity, PQC, quantum, and strategic intelligence experience

-- Her insider knowledge of nearly every vertical, application, infrastructure platform, and vendor relationship in the global Wells Fargo enterprise
+• Her insider knowledge of nearly every vertical, application, infrastructure platform, data flow, and vendor relationship in the global Wells Fargo enterprise

 Documentation is governance; it is how institutions are held accountable when formal channels fail.
 Michael Bacon got money.
 Hunter Storm got history.
 And history lasts longer.